 - By 6 months babies are starting to use their eyes together well.
 This means that they see things in 3-dimensions (they are able to see how far things are away, as well as what their shape is).

 - Because they can start to judge distance, they will be able to reach out for lots of things that they see and usually they will take them to their mouths (to taste and feel them).

 - Soon they will start to look more closely at things, turning them around, noticing how they change shape.

 - They will be very alert, watching what is going on around them, moving their heads so they can see things that move around behind them.

 - Things that might hurt them need to be kept out of reach, and even out of sight, as they will try to move towards things that look interesting.

 - Some babies can crawl over to things by 6 months and others will roll to get to things that they can see.
-Some quite normal babies will not be able to move towards things for another month or so.
+Some babies who are developing normally will not be able to move towards things for another month or so.